Managing Groups

 alt

-3. On the specific group's page, click the Members tab.
+3. On the specific group page, click the Members tab.

-5. On the Add Members page, select the checkbox next to each user you want to add, then click Add.
+5. On the Assign members page, search for and select each user you want to add, then click Add.

 User Directory Service Configuration